zruuzr/IAR-Archive/README.md

 # IAR-Archive
-IAR Archive is a digital repository for management and administrative sciences, providing books, references, and academic resources for students, researchers, professionals, and management enthusiasts.
+IAR Archive (Iraqi Administrative Reference) is a digital repository for management and administrative sciences, providing books, references, and academic resources for students, researchers, professionals, and management enthusiasts.